 However, modern 4 strokes have changed in many ways, but there’s still a variety of models to choose from.
 This list of 4 stroke trail bikes shows which ones are best for certain types of trail riding.

 It doesn’t matter if you have a 2 stroke or 4 stroke, riding a dirt bike requires certain skills if you want go faster with confidence.
-It all starts with your fundamental techniques.
+It all starts with your fundamental techniques, and I want to show you how.

-Want to ride with more control off-road and on the trails?
-Tap here to learn how.
+Ready to ride with more control off-road and on the trails?
+Tap here to how to quickly learn proper riding technique